To all the adventurous crossword enthusiasts, let me introduce you to Lexahedron

 Needed: Daring Constructors

 If you are interested in trying to construct a Lexahedron puzzle, get started here.
 You may find it a little different from what you’re used to, but we think you’ll enjoy the new challenge.
-There’s also a group in the forums devoted to construction questions.

 Stay in Touch and Get Exclusive Peeks